-As part of our commitment to support open access publishing in emerging countries, we have an agreement with EIFL (Electronic Information for Libraries) which enables researchers to publish OA in over 100 journals with a partially, or even fully, discounted APC.
+As part of our commitment to support open access publishing in emerging countries, we have an agreement with EIFL (Electronic Information for Libraries) which enables researchers to publish OA in over 100 journals with either a substantially discounted APC or for free.

 Founded in 1999, EIFL was one of the original signatories of the Budapest Open Access Initiative and plays a significant role in spreading the principles of open research throughout their network.

 Read this article to find Open Access article publishing charges for researchers based in EIFL network countries.

 To take advantage of the reduced, or even waived, APC researchers should:

 If you have any other questions please contact us.

 Visit the EIFL website for more details about the agreement and how you can use this OA publishing support.